 Not surprisingly, Peter follows the same pattern of plurality in addressing the elders as Paul did.
 But he does something a little different here.
 He uses overseer (bishop) as an action of exercising oversight.
 The elders as overseers are to exercise oversight within the assembly.
 As I noted above, overseeing has to do with protecting the assembly from those who would seek to disrupt or destroy it.
 That makes sense.
-It has nothing to do with position, rank, power, or authority, as we will see in part two of this series.
+It has nothing to do with position, rank, power, or authority, as we will see later in this series.

 But then Peter introduces a third concept: elders (overseers or bishops) are instructed to shepherd the flock.
 Your translation may read “feed the flock.”
-In much the same way as he chose an action to show that elders (or bishops) exercise oversight of the flock, he chose an action to show that elders (or bishops) also shepherd the flock.
+In much the same way as he chose an action to show that elders exercise oversight of the flock, he chose an action to show that elders also shepherd the flock.
 The word translated shepherd or feed in this passage is a verb form of the word shepherd or pastor in Ephesians 4.
 The elders are also shepherds who shepherd the assembly.
 In other words, the elders are also pastors who pastor or shepherd the church.
 The idea of elders also being the church’s shepherds or pastors takes us right back to Ephesian 4:11 where I started this blog.

 And he gave the apostles, the prophets, the evangelists, the shepherds and teachers, (Ephesians 4:11)

 Let me remind you of what I said earlier: your translation may read “pastors and teachers.”
 What can we conclude?
 The church’s elders are also its overseers or bishops, as evidenced by their exercising oversight, and they are its shepherds or pastors, evidenced by their feeding, pastoring, or shepherding the flock.
 In the New Testament, elders=overseers=bishops=pastors=shepherds.
-These are different aspects of the same gift to the church, given to it for equipping, protecting, serving, and the building up of itself in love.
+These are different aspects of the same gift to the church, given to it for equipping, protecting, serving, facilitating, and the building up of itself in love.
 But beginning with Ignatius, we didn’t waste much time in turning it into something else.
 Something harmful to the functioning of the church and crippling to the priesthood of all believers.